 It turned out that the The Times had been gaining advantage for some time by using stereotypes of this sort, designed by the Dellagana brothers (secrecy, if attainable, can be more valuable than a patent).
 Catling looked into the subject and found that a French invention, patented in England in 1850, had detailed the method with great precision.
 It had apparently been ignored in England but may account for the name given to the mould in the trade: “flong” after flan, a French culinary term already adopted in France to mean the stereotype mould (the French for stereotype is cliché).

-To go back to the rotary press in general, Cowper and his partner, Augustus Applegath, patented new presses in 1823 and 1827 that set the English standard until superseded by the Hoe press that Lloyd introduced in 1856.
-Applegath had worked at The Times after Koenig’s departure.
+To go back to the rotary press in general, Cowper and his partner, Augustus Applegath, patented new presses in 1823 and 1827.
+Applegath had worked at the Times after Koenig's departure.
 In 1827, the paper abandoned the patched-up originals for new Cowper & Applegath presses.
 These still used a flat bed of type, but had four impression cylinders and were made by Thomas Middleton of Southwark, who had also supplied presses for Lloyd.

 Meanwhile, in Scotland, the honours for invention went to Thomas Nelson, son of the founder of the Edinburgh publishing house.
 His 1850 blueprint generated a lot of interest at the Great Exhibition in 1851.
 It was intended for book printing and was remarkable for its use of stereotypes, web printing and perfecting in a single machine.
 Nelson declined to patent it, taking the view that technological advances should benefit mankind, not enrich the inventor.
 He was motivated by a strong religious purpose.